 Certificate showing Continuing Education Units earned

-For non-chemistry teachers, a minimum of one semester of college chemistry for science majors.
+For non-chemistry teachers, a minimum of two semester of college chemistry for science majors.

 Limited spaces in the classroom are available.
 To apply for a space, please e-mail email@example.com.

-*If you will pay out of pocket and cannot get reimbursed, please email firstname.lastname@example.org for a coupon code that will give you 50% off the price of the course.
+*If you are an Arizona teacher and you must pay out of pocket and cannot get reimbursed, please email firstname.lastname@example.org for a coupon code that will give you 50% off the price of the course.

 June 8, 2020 through July 14, 2020